Galita Chocolate Farm has two branches. And besides purchasing handmade chocolate, you can join tasty workshops.

 How it all began?

-On October 2, 1999, at the very early morning, at the (old) Ben Gurion Airport, I boarded the flight that changed my life.
+On October 2, 1999, in the very early morning, at the (old) Ben Gurion Airport, I boarded the flight that changed my life.
 So, of course, I didn’t know it and didn’t realize how much and how my life was going to change, but that’s where it all began.